rackerlabs/technical-blog/_posts/2020-1-9-now-available-sitecore-v9.3.md

 The enhancements in Sitecore v9.3 include the following items:

-- Improved performance of the reference data service
+- Improved performance of the reference data service.
-- Updatesd forms functionality
+- Updated forms functionality.
-- Improved performance of the session state providers by optimizing the amount of data that is saved to the session state
+- Improved performance of the session state providers​ by optimizing the amount of data saved to the session state.
-- Improved performance of the web tracker by saving expired sessions to xConnect in batches
+- Improved performance of the web tracker by saving expired sessions to xConnect in batches.
 - Implemented some GDPR improvements to support the *right to be forgotten*.
-- Added **Expand** options for devices
+- Added **Expand** options for devices.
-- Updated the **Collection** database schema to store a shard key value
+- Updated the **Collection** database schema to store a shard key value.
-- Refreshed the HTML templates and improved the template manager experience
+- Refreshed the HTML templates and improved the template manager experience.
-- Fixed various bugs
+- Fixed various bugs.

-We hope you take advantage of the new and improved Sitcore Managed Cloud Premium offering.
+We hope you take advantage of the new and improved Sitecore Managed Cloud Premium offering.

 Use the Feedback tab to make any comments or ask questions.